levibostian/Basecamp-Github_Chatbot/README.md

 ## Customizing Messages

 If you would like to add support for other events or change the message templates, edit the <kbd>notifications</kbd> key of `templates.json`.
+Place your modified `templates.json` in your data directory, alongside where the database is stored.
 Any events listed [here](https://developer.github.com/v3/activity/events/types/) are supported.
 If you limited your webhook on Github to certain events, you may need to update its scope.

 Notification entries are of the form
 ```